Skip to main content

 iStock

-Seattle Public Schools (SPS) is currently facing significant internal challenges and public pushback as it considers the closure of several elementary and K–8 schools in response to declining enrollment and budget constraints.
+Seattle Public Schools (SPS) is currently facing significant internal challenges and public pushback as it considers the closure of several elementary schools in response to declining enrollment and budget constraints.
+Optimistically, SPS is sharing information about the proposal under the umbrella of the initiative called Well-Resourced Schools, which launched last June.

-“Like many districts,” Superintendent Jones explained, “Seattle Public Schools is facing declining enrollment and budget challenges.
+“Like many districts,” Superintendent Brent Jones explained, “Seattle Public Schools is facing declining enrollment and budget challenges.
 As a result, many of our schools are struggling to provide the resources our students deserve.”
 According to the District, over 4,000 students have left SPS over the past five years.

 Why SPS is focusing on elementary schools